RobertsLab/Paper-DNR-Geoduck-Proteomics/notebooks/SRM/02-Picking-Peaks-&-QC.md

 ## Picking peaks & QC'ing abundance results in Skyline

 ## Before exporting data from Skyline for data analysis, complete the following:
-  1) Pick all correct peaks for all replicates (using Predicted RT)
+  1) Pick correct peaks for all pe[ptides, replicates (using Predicted RT)
   2) Adjust peak boundaries as necessary
   3) Remove transitions that do not align with the predicted RT
   4) Remove any peaks that do not have at least 2 transitions